Adepoju17/sql-data-warehouse-project/README.md

 ---

+## 🔐 Security and Privacy
+All data in this project is synthetic and does not contain any real Protected Health Information (PHI)

+---

 ## 🛡️ License

-This project is licensed under the [MIT License](LICENSE).
+This Project is licensed under the [MIT_License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

+---

-## 🌟 About Me
+## 🧑‍💻 About me
 Hi there!
-I'm **Adepoju Oluwadunsin Gnemga**.
-I’m a Data Analyst
+I'm **Adepoju Oluwadunsin Gbenga**.
+I'm a professional data analyst, well skilled in SQL, Microsoft Excel, Power BI, and Python.
+I'm passionate about my job and always readt to deliver the best.